Mayors and Council Members

 Subscribe to the Mayors and Council Members Listserv to receive the latest updates and information.

-Second Vice President - Blanca Pacheco, Mayor, Downey
+First Vice President - Blanca Pacheco, Mayor Pro Tem, Downey

 Department Director - Lori Ogorchock, Council Member, Antioch